Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: An outline of the proof of the Stosszahlansatz

-The further unit order term in (\ref{hac}) does indeed exist, and its form reflects this mechanism of curtailment of the interaction clock on particle collision.
+The further unit-order term in (\ref{hac}) does indeed exist, and its form reflects this mechanism of curtailment of the interaction clock on particle collision.
 The term arises from the action of the collision operator $\collop$ on $S_0$.
-In the expression $\int_0^T \collop S_0(t) \dd t$, when the form of the collision operator $\collop$ and of the functional $S_0$ is substituted, a sum is obtained.
+In the expression $\int_0^T \collop S_0(t) \dd t$, when the form of the collision operator~$\collop$ and of the functional $S_0$ is substituted, a sum is obtained.
 For each summand, four particles are concerned, in two pairs: two particles in the first pair arise from $\collop$, and it is this pair whose infinitesimal interaction rate is being integrated over the time period $[0,T]$, while the difference of the locations of the particles in the second pair form the argument of $\phi^\eps_{n,m}$ arising from $S_0$.
 Although each of the two pairs is formed of distinct particles, there may be one or two coincidences between members of the first and of the second pair.
 When both of these coincidences occur, and the second pair equals the first, the contribution made to $- \int_0^T \collop S_0(t) \dd t$ by such terms is given by

-This term witnesses the abrupt curtailment of the propensity to coagulate of a pair of particles at that moment when they do coagulate.
+This term witnesses the abrupt curtailment of the propensity to coagulate of a pair of particles at that moment when the particles do coagulate.
 That it is this term which remains of unit order reflects the role of the microscopic repulsion about a given particle in determining the relation~(\ref{recp}) which is discussed in Section~\ref{s.torus}.

+(We mention a possible confusion relating to our convention regarding double sums.
+It might seem that a factor of one-half should multiply (\ref{geezee}) because such a factor is present in the definition of the collision operator~(\ref{e.collisionoperator}).
+Recall however that double sums are really over ordered pairs of distinct indices.
+The two pairs at stake in arriving at~(\ref{geezee}) may be labelled $\{ i,j \}$ and $\{ k,l \}$.
+Ordering the first pair $(i,j)$, there are two ways, $(i,j) = (k,l)$ and $(i,j) = (l,k)$, that the coincidence of both terms of the first pair with those of the second may occur.
+This factor of two cancels the one-half from~(\ref{e.collisionoperator}), yielding the expression~(\ref{geezee}).)

 It turns out that the sum of the remaining terms in (\ref{hac}) is indeed negligible in that it satisfies the estimate that ${\rm Err}_{n,m}(\eps,z)$ does in Proposition~\ref{propsz}.
-Only the three unit order terms identified above remain in the limit of low $\eps$ and then $z$.
+Only the three unit-order terms identified above remain in the limit of low $\eps$ and then $z$.
 That is, we have found that $\int_0^T Q_z(t) \dd t$ differs from